ABOUT ME

 2010 - 2012

-Facilitated workshops and was involved in the creation of the Southeast Asian Information and Communications Technology development plan
+Facilitated workshops resulting in the creation of the Southeast Asian Information and Communications Technology development plan

 Marketing Analyst